Indrek Sirel

-Early life
+Early life and career

-Sirel was born in Tallinn, Estonia.

-Career

-Sirel graduated from the Moscow Military Academy in June 1991 and joined the Soviet Union Army.
+Sirel was born in Tallinn.
+Sirel graduated from the Moscow Higher Combined Arms Command School in June 1991 and joined the Soviet Army.
 One of his early assignments included being a Platoon Leader in the Baical Military District.
 He joined the Estonian Defence Forces in June 1993 and has gone through several different courses both in Estonia and in the United States before his post as head of the Estonian Army.